Selected Web Projects

 CHNM partnered with the Connecticut Humanities Council (CHC) to design and develop a Wordpress-powered site all about the towns, people, and events of the state.
 I created wireframes of template pages, created moodboards, designed a logo, and designed and built out three different themes over the course of the project, as CHC was working with a branding agency for the Council as a whole.

-The National Postal Museum is collecting stories from postal employees past and current, and contracted with CHNM to develop a website that would convey a sense of community and show a friendly face to encourage contributions.
+The National Postal Museum sought to collect stories from postal employees past and current, and contracted with CHNM to develop a website that would convey a sense of community and show a friendly face to encourage contributions.
 See Case Study for details.

 CHNM partnered with mPublishing, a division of the University of Michigan library, to design and develop a Wordpress-based website and blog to promote a variety of activities and resources for both digital and print publishing. mPublishing required a contemporary look that both conveyed innovation and referenced some of the traditions of publishing, such as typographic ornamentation and typographic personality.
 Site not yet launched.